hanyyi/Wine-quality-analysis/readme.txt

-This is the first try of git tree no empty
+This is the final report of STA232a taught by D. Paul, we use different methods to analysis the red wine data, including regression and classification.